Hamakor/linux.org.il--old-sources/www.linux.org.il-new-site/template-toolkit/README.md

     cpan Template File::Find::Object

+<h2>Running the test suite</h2>

+To run the test type “make test” (after you have run “./gen-helpers”).
+It requires some extra CPAN modules.

 <h2>How to edit the source</h2>

 For each of the dest/**/*.html files the source is found in src/**/*.html.tt2.